Ezekiel Nathaniel

 Nathaniel Ezekiel (born 20 June 2003) is a Nigerian sprinter and 400 metres hurdler.
 In 2025, he set a Nigerian national record for the 400 metres hurdles at the 2025 World Championships, placing fourth overall, and also set the African indoor record over 400 metres.
-He won the 2025 NCAA Outdoor Championships over 400 metres hurdles.
+He won the 2026 Commonwealth Games and 2025 NCAA Outdoor Championships over 400 metres hurdles.